 - To be honest, I haven’t played around much with this one.
 Its not really a popular choice.
 The other helos are just so so good.

-- I kinda feel bad saying mean things about this beautiful bird so please, can I just stop now and forget this even exists?
+- I kinda feel bad saying mean things about this beautiful bird so please, can we just stop now and forget this even exists?